kylpo/notes/publishable/Convention-Injector-Component.md

 ```

 ## When Are Injector Components Useful?
 In the prototyping framework, [constelation](https://github.com/constelation/monorepo), we use a LOT of injector components to abstract out logic and nicely separate concerns like style, animation, and interactions from our layout components.
 React Native has also used this pattern in [TouchableWithoutFeedback](https://github.com/facebook/react-native/blob/master/Libraries/Components/Touchable/TouchableWithoutFeedback.js#L173).

-Here is an example render using many injector components:
+Here is an example render using some injector components:

 ```jsx
 <Event